dschil138/GPT-Complete/README.md

 python3 gpt-complete.py
 ```

 You can now minimize or hide this terminal window.
 It will run in the background, taking up essentially no memory.
 Its functions are only activated when the hotkeys are hit.

+### How Many Lines To Select
+You can now tell the model how many lines above your cursor to select by simply typing it before you hit the hotkey.
+If you want to select 15 lines, put it between two colons like this - :15: (this needs to be the last thing typed before the cursor).
+The model will read the number and select that many lines.
+If you do not set this number, the program will use  "lines_to_send" variable in the config.py file to decide how many lines it will select.
+The default is 5.oo

 ## Config
 The program will work right out of the box, but there are several user-settable parameters that you can customize located in the config.py file: